sahutt/NOBPhage/README.md

 #### awk

 An awk command can create a bash script for large sample sets by repeating the same command on a list of items line by line.
 So, we can use the accession list we retrieved from SRA to download the desired files.
-You can see an example of a simple awk created to import a list of files [here](https://github.com/sahutt/NOBPhage/blob/main/bash/fasterqdump.awk)
+You can see an example of a simple awk created to import a list of files [here](https://github.com/sahutt/NOBPhage/blob/main/bash/fasterqdump.awk).
+Now we should have a document that looks like this:

+fasterq-dump SRR6800320
+fasterq-dump SRR6800323
+fasterq-dump SRR6800324
+fasterq-dump SRR6800325
+fasterq-dump SRR6800326
+etc.

+Add your header to the [bash script](https://github.com/sahutt/NOBPhage/blob/main/bash/fasterqdump.sh), and a command to gzip all the downloaded .fastq files and submit.

 # QC - Quality Control

+Now that you have your reads safely imported and compressed on quest, we can fun quality control.
 ## Raw Read QC Check

 Program: FastQC